Western and Central Africa

 Objective | Sector Context | Beneficiaries | Contact information

-The Jordan project has been developed within the framework of the GTEX/ MENATEX programme and is fully aligned to the programme’s approach and strategy.
+The Jordan project has been developed within the framework of the GTEX programme and is fully aligned to the programme’s approach and strategy.
 It will focus on capacity building of the private sector with a main focus on the clothing sector.
-Technical assistance consists of direct support to enterprises in selected sub-sectors as well as selected TISIs supporting the sector.
+Technical assistance consists of direct support to enterprises in selected sub-sectors as well as selected Trade and Investment Support Institutions (TISIs) supporting the sector.

-In Jordan, the Programme will select 10 to 15 companies for direct support.
+In Jordan, the Programme will work with 15 companies for direct support.
 The programme will support the Vision 2020 in terms of market and product diversification.
 A special emphasis will be given to support “satellite” factories of established companies in rural areas to encourage a higher employment of Jordanians as well as “satellite” companies closer to refugee camps to increase the number of Syrian refugees that find work in the industry.

 Eman Beseiso – Trade Promotion Adviser